JAlcocerT/JAlcocerT/content/blog/dev-web-cms.md

 ### What are NginX Static Routes?

-Think about having: SSG -> CMS for UI edits -> CI/CD Builds as per git changes -> exposed via NGINX with https.
+Think about having: SSG -> CMS, like `/keystatic` for UI edits -> CI/CD Builds as per git changes -> exposed via NGINX with https with some kind of authentication.

 ### Making Webs with AI